casper-network/docs/source/docs/casper/workflow/delegate-ui.md

 The following instructions will take you through the delegation process, starting with the "Delegation details" screen.

-**Step 1 - Delegation Details**
+**Step 1 - Delegation details**

-1. Specify the validator's public key if you have navigated to this screen using the Wallet functionality.
+1. Specify the validator's public key if you have reached this screen using the Wallet functionality.
 Otherwise, verify the pre-populated key in the Validator field.
 2. Enter the amount of CSPR you wish to delegate.
 Remember to account for the transaction fee.
 3. Click **Next**.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/6.delegation-details.png")} alt="Delegation details" width="400"/>

-**Step 2 - Confirm the Transaction**
+**Step 2 - Confirm the delegation**

 1. Review the details of the transaction.
 2. If everything is correct, click **Confirm and delegate stake**.
 If you wish to make changes, return to the previous screen.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/7.confirm-delegation.png")} alt="Confirm delegation details" width="400"/>

-**Step 3 - Sign the Transaction**
+**Step 3 - Sign the delegation**

 1. Sign the transaction by clicking **Sign with Casper Signer**.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/8.sign-delegation.png")} alt="Sign delegation" width="400"/>

-2. Once the Signer app window opens, **make sure that the Deploy hash in the Signer window matches the Deploy hash in the block explorer before continuing.**
+2. Once the Signer app window opens, **make sure that the deploy hash in the "Signer window" matches the deploy hash in the "Sign delegation" window before continuing**.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/9.signer-window.png")} alt="Signer window"/>